pydanny/pydanny-event-notes/PyConPL2012/bootstrap_startup_using_django.rst

 * Periodic cache refreshing for high traffic sites
 * Fragment caching with dates and cache version
 * Cache warming during deployment
+* All their code is based off the Django cache module.
+They don't use any libraries here because their data is too complex to rely on a caching framework.

 Workflow
 =========